NztForum/Lolzteam-Public-API/docs/market_api.markdown

 ### GET `/:itemId/get-temp-email-password`
 Gets password from temp email of account.
-After calling of this method, you cannot automatically resell account.
+After calling of this method, the warranty will be cancelled and you cannot automatically resell account.

 Parameters:
  * N/A